EncatedLands/FusionX/README.md

-# FUSIONX - SOFTWARE
+# FUSION-X

-## What is FusionX?
+## What is this?

-FusionX is a forked software for Minecraft Bedrock Servers, This software has some features that are missing, and also minor fixes that will be useful for some players
-This software is forked from the original PocketMine-MP
+- FusionX is a forked software for Minecraft Bedrock Edition.
+This software is mainly only an extension for EncatedLands server, but will still work on other servers.
+Note that some API of this software from the original may change.

-## Have any suggestions?

-Suggest some missing features that you would like the software to have.
-Just add an issue and we'll review it as soon as possible, and possibly start it.
+- Since FusionX is a fork of the original PocketMine-MP, some plugins may not support this.

+- The software is still under development, and can cause unexpected server crashes or plugin errors.
+This is not yet stable for some large servers to use

-## The Collaborators
+## Software Version

-@RealAlyxMC
-@XxMegaIS123xX

-* [x] Test
+- 1.0.0-beta